WenxiGan/WenxiGan/README.md

 🤖 I am now a Data Science PhD student in City University of Hong Kong.

-🤖 I got my MSc of DCAI(data centric ai) from HKUST(GZ).
+🤖 I got my MSc of DCAI(data centric ai) from Hong Kong University of Science and Technology(Guangzhou).

 🤖 I got my BEng in computer science from Wuhan University.

 ## Research interests

-🤯 My current research interest is in RAG, AI Agent.
+🤯 My current research interest is in RAG, AI Agent, Model Compression.

-🤯 I'm also interested in computer systems. ⚙️
+🤯 I'm also interested in computer systems and computer vision. ⚙️

 ## Life quote